Socially distant bunnies and masked unicorns: How a D.C. couple turned their front lawn into a pandemic warning

 Even the mayor took notice.

 On Easter Sunday, D.C.
-Mayor Muriel E. Bowser tweeted a photo of the bunnies.
+Mayor Muriel E. Bowser (D) tweeted a photo of the bunnies.

 “Happy Easter!,” she wrote, after changing her Twitter username to include the hashtag #StayHomeDC.